Emulsifiers for Hair Products: A Comprehensive Guide

 Conditioners, styling creams, waxes, and pomades are all unique examples of emulsified mixtures that combine oils with a water phase using multiple emulsifiers for maximum compatibility.3

-List of Commonly Used Emulsifiers For Hair Products
+Types of Emulsifiers in Hair Products

 Anionic Emulsifiers